Skip to Main Content

 =MID(text,start,number)Returns the specified number of characters from the text (including spaces) beginning at the number of characters in from the left determined by start.

-The SPLIT and JOIN functions are currently only in Google Sheets.
-Excel currently doesn't have a splitting function, but there are other ways to split data in Excel, including the following method:
+Older versions of Excel don't have a splitting function, but there are other ways to split data in Excel, including the following method:

 Excel